Cenx-DuyLinh/DACN2/Drone Module/AR-3.md

 Service ceiling: 3600m
 Wingspan: 3.5
 Lenght: 1.9
-Configuration: VTOL Fixed Wing
+Configuration: Detachable VTOL - Fixed Wing
-Fuel-type: Gas
+Fuel-type: Hybrid
 Comunication-range: 100km
-Comunication-type:
+Comunication-type: Radio
 Take off mechnism: VTOL, Catapult
 Price:
-Service ceiling: 3600m

-# Other information
 ---
 >AR3 is our small, long endurance UAS designed to support a wide range of demanding land and maritime operations.
 The addition of VTOL capability increases its flexibility of deployment and reduces the logistics package.
 TEKEVER AR3 VTOL is also the smallest UAS in the market to feature a high-performance, dual side-looking SAR.
 ### Link to website